top of page

 • constantly on guard and on the lookout for threat and danger

-These symptoms can appear within days, weeks, months or even years following a traumatic event.
+These symptoms can appear immediately after a traumatic event, or they can take weeks, months or even years to surface.

 Therapy for Trauma & PTSD

-By fostering resilience and restoring a sense of safety and control, trauma and PTSD therapy aims to empower you to reclaim your life, and move forward with renewed hope, meaning and purpose.
+Through fostering your resilience and helping you restore a sense of safety and control, we will work together to rebuild your strength and confidence.
+This process will empower you to reclaim your life, moving forward with a renewed sense of hope, purpose, and meaning.

 bottom of page